 This is simply an excuse for not putting yourself out there.

 Building a successful freelance business can easily be done with just a few minutes per day.
-In fact, writer Lori Widner outlines a plan to carry out marketing efforts in as little as 15 minutes per day.
+In fact, writer Lori Widner outlines a plan to carry out marketing efforts in as little as 15 minutes per day, or you can hire consultant to help you out.
 If you watch any television, surf the web, or do any activity, take a break.
 Just for a month, concentrate on dedicating 15 minutes per day.
 With just 15 minutes per day, you can easily build up a solid foundation for a successful freelance writing business.

 2. Finding decent paying freelance clients is really hard